lineality/cs-computer-science-curriculum/README.md

-# teaching-cs-computer-science
-Teaching CS Computer Science and Programming: Outline, Curriculum, Notes, Suggestions, Examples
+# Teaching CS Computer Science and Programming: Outline, Curriculum, Notes, Suggestions, Examples

-# CS Curricula Notes
+# Doc Version
 https://docs.google.com/document/d/1LrrgYk1i4Dze6FXSLx4zlRMP6ToDqDXFNrmOlWhlmWc/edit?usp=sharing

-# Approaches
+# Approaches To Designing a "CS" Curriculum
 1. One method is to follow the curricula posted by established institutions: http://catalog.mit.edu/degree-charts/computer-science-engineering-course-6-3/ You could source a topic/skill list from this as a content map, and then source further instruction from online. https://www.khanacademy.org/  tends to be very reliable.